GERMANY – Bremen (Bremen and Bremerhaven)

 Image result for Paula Modersohn-Becker

-St Peter’s Cathedral.
-Once the archbishopric of northern Europe, it was important in the spread of Christianity throughout Scandinavia and along the Baltic coast.
-The original church was built in 787 and the present building in 1042.
+Once the archbishopric of northern Europe, it played a crucial role in the spread of Christianity throughout Scandinavia and along the Baltic coast.
+The original church was built in 787, and the present building in 1042.
 There is a good free museum.

 Schloss Schönebeck is a moated castle built in half-timbering located in the valley of the Schönebecker Aue.
-Built in the 17th century, it wasn’t used for decades by the family of the Borch and was acquired the city of Bremen in 1952.
-The building was subsequently restored and used for the Heimatmuseum Schloss Schönebeck with an extensive scientific library, special exhibitions cover the former port city of Vegesack, sailing, steamboats, herring loggers and whaling.
-It is 22kms east of Bremen.
+Built in the 17th century, it wasn’t used by the Borch family for decades and was acquired by the city of Bremen in 1952.
+The building was subsequently restored and used for the Heimatmuseum Schloss Schönebeck, featuring an extensive scientific library.
+Special exhibitions cover the former port city of Vegesack, including sailing, steamboats, herring loggers, and whaling.
+It is 22 km east of Bremen.

 Am Wall Windmill.
-The first windmill on this site was constructed in 1699 and the current construction was completed in 1898 designed with an eight sided base and the upper part steered by a wind vane.
-The windmill is in the middle of a city park that was constructed on the ground where the fortifications of the city once stood.
-Today the building is heritage listed and inside is a restaurant.
-Tourists may enter the building after a nominal charge every day, although in the winter it is only open in the afternoon.
+The first windmill on this site was constructed in 1699, and the current structure was completed in 1898, featuring an eight-sided base and an upper part steered by a wind vane.
+The windmill is situated in the middle of a city park that was constructed on the site where the city’s fortifications once stood.
+Today, the building is heritage-listed and inside is a restaurant.
+Tourists may enter the building for a nominal charge every day, although it is only open in the afternoon during the winter months.

 Related image